Armchair Theatre (album): History

 The album reunited Lynne with Electric Light Orchestra's keyboard player Richard Tandy and featured fellow Traveling Wilburys member George Harrison (both Harrison and the Wilburys were signed to Warner Bros.
 Records, parent of Reprise Records which released this album).
 Lynne wrote and recorded "Now You're Gone" as a tribute to his late mother.
 The album also features cover versions of two classics: "September Song" and "Stormy Weather".

-The songs "Every Little Thing" and "Lift Me Up" were released as singles both featuring non-album b-sides, "I'm Gone" from the former and "Borderline" and "Sirens" from the latter.
+The songs "Every Little Thing" and "Lift Me Up" were released as singles, both featuring non-album b-sides, "I'm Gone" from the former and "Borderline" and "Sirens" from the latter.
 Despite positive reviews the album became only a minor hit.

 A remaster by Frontiers was released on 19 April 2013 in the UK, and on 23 April 2013 in the US, and included two bonus tracks, one of them being previously unreleased.
-Additional bonus track was included in the Japanese re-release.
+An additional bonus track was included in the Japanese re-release.